KusionStack/kusionstack.io/docs/karpor/2-concepts/3-glossary.md

 For more details, please refer to the best practice: [One Pass with Proxy](../3-user-guide/5-best-production-practices/1-one-pass-with-proxy.md).

+## Hub Cluster

+Cluster that manages other clusters.
+Since Karpor itself is also a Kubernetes Apiserver, we have registered some custom resources in this special cluster to manage cluster metadata, resource recycling strategies, and so on.
+We refer to this special cluster as the Hub Cluster, distinguishing it from the hosted user clusters.

+## Managed Cluster

+It generally refers to the clusters managed by the Hub Cluster, which are typically the user clusters hosted in Karpor.

 ## Resource

 Equivalent to the resource concept in `Kubernetes`, such as a `Deployment` named `mockDeployment`.